RT05A - Lower Colonia

 |Atmospheric pressure (mbar)||800||798|

 Discharge in the Rio Colonia demonstrates a similar pattern to that recorded in other sub-catchments.
 Elevated discharge being recorded for the months January to April, followed by a gradual diminution until the rains start in December.
-The periods we have sampled lie within the dry season.
-As such discharge has always been very low in our sample sessions.
+The site has only been sampled November, the dry season, as such discharge has always been very low.

-The conductivity reading at this site (2266 (µS/cm) is very low, as expected at this elevation.
+The conductivity readings at this site (267-321 µS/cm) are very low, as expected at this elevation.

-pH readings of 9.25 in November 2019, are on the high side.
-At these levels the alkalinity of the river is suitable for aquatic life but will be impacting on the reproductive success of many aquatic vertebrates.
-The July data requires confirmation.
+An average pH reading of nearly 9.0 is on the high side compared to the pH values recorded in the main valley.
+At these levels the alkalinity of the river is suitable for aquatic life but could start to impact on the reproductive success of many aquatic vertebrates.

 Site T5a is located just above a broad outwash fan.
 This being produced by earlier flooding episodes in the upper catchment, probably associated with the cyclical ENSO.
 It is distant from any settlement, with most urban areas located upslope.
 This narrow side valley drains one of the larger sub-catchments that lie on the south bank.
 A sub-catchment that is largely inaccessible with only poor roads and communications.